 After his exams, Shri Mataji took her brother to concerts by eminent musicians.
-Shri Mataji was an early vice-president of Sur Singar Samsad, a cultural organisation fostering musical performances (they can now be found on facebook).
-She was a member of the Music Club of Bombay and was often invited to various concerts.
-Mr Salve remembered the immense privilege of listening to great artists like Bismillah Khan, Amir Khan, Bhinsen Joshi, Shivkumar Sharma and Vilayat Khan.
-Years later, many eminent musicians would play for Shri Mataji personally, such as Amjad Ali Khan, Hariprasad Churasia and Debu Chaudhari.
+She was an early vice-president of Sur Singar Samsad, a cultural organisation fostering musical performances (they can now be found on facebook), as well as a member of the Music Club of Bombay, and was often invited to various concerts.
+Mr. Salve remembered the immense privilege of listening to great artists like Bismillah Khan, Amir Khan, Bhinsen Joshi, Shivkumar Sharma and Vilayat Khan.
+Years later, many renowned musicians would play for Shri Mataji personally, such as Amjad Ali Khan, Hariprasad Churasia and Debu Chaudhari.

-In 1961, Nirmala Srivastava launched the 'Youth Society for Films' to encourage national, social and moral values in young people.
+In 1961, Shri Mataji launched the 'Youth Society for Films' to encourage national, social and moral values in young people.
 She was also a member of the Film Censor Board in Mumbai.

 "...
-Shri Mataji had started constructing a house in Lucknow..."
-H.P.
-Salve recalled when Shri Mataji travelled to Jabalpur in order to buy marble in bulk.
-He would often accompany her on such missions, noticing her practical ability for obtaining high quality, aesthetically pleasing materials at their source and for an excellent price.
+Shri Mataji had started constructing a house in Lucknow," H.P.
+Salve recalled.
+When she travelled to Jabalpur in order to buy marble in bulk, he would often accompany her, noticing her practical ability for obtaining high quality, aesthetically pleasing materials at their source and for an excellent price.
 This skill remained a useful one through the years, as Shri Mataji oversaw the construction and refurbishment of many different houses.
 Taking on dilapidated properties and repairing them became a feature of Shri Mataji’s later life, similar to her capacity to welcome damaged individuals into her home and help return them to balance and health.